UllrichT/KomikcastMangaDownloader/README.md

 User can choose to download the entire chapter or just a few chapters from a manga

 After that, the program will generate html files that users can use to read manga that has been downloaded previously

+The html file name will use this format :

+X - Chapter Y.html

+Where :

+X = title of the manga that has been downloaded

+Y = number of the chapter